Commercial Portfolio-Retail & Office

 The UMW Foundation owns two office buildings adjacent to the UMW campus.
 They include a small 5,000 sf office building on William Street, which the Foundation purchased in 2008, and the Executive Offices at Eagle Village, a class-A office building that the Foundation designed, built, and opened to tenants in 2010.
 The Executive Offices building offers over 32,000 sf of leased space for both local corporations and businesses as well as university-related offices.
+Retail rental space comprises the first floor of the mixed-use building.

 At any given time, the UMW Foundation normally owns a small portfolio of single family homes both inside and outside of Fredericksburg, with some of the properties located out-of-state.
 Properties near any of UMW’s three campuses are often purchased for future land needs or for temporary office or faculty/staff housing.
 Properties held by the Foundation outside of the region are often gifted properties that are to be sold with the proceeds designated by the donor for a special project or purpose.